We tried Modal, Cloudflare Containers, and Sprites before building our own persistent container service

 Sprites: So Close

 Sprites was impressive from the moment we got it running.
-The machines were fast — responsive within a second, with noticeably better hardware than anything we'd used before.
-After weeks of sluggish Cloudflare Containers, it felt like night and day.
+The machines were fast, responsive within a second, with noticeably better hardware than anything we'd used before.

 But Sprites isn't a traditional container service.
 You can't just hand it a Docker image and spin up a fleet.
 You spin up a Sprite, install your dependencies inside it, and then that Sprite is provisioned.
 To work around this, we pre-provisioned a pool of Sprites so new users would have one ready when they signed up.

 Updating software on existing Sprites was worse.
 We had to iterate through every single Sprite, wake it up, run a migration command, and move to the next one.
-No image-based deploys.
-No atomic rollouts.
+No support for image-based deploys or atomic rollouts.

 We dealt with all of that because the performance was genuinely great.
 And then the containers started vanishing.

-You'd have a project you'd been working on for days.
-You'd log back in, and it would just be gone.
-Technically, the files weren't lost — the Sprite itself had become unreachable.
+Technically, the files weren't lost.
+The Sprite itself had become unreachable.
 Sometimes it would come back online much later.
 Sometimes it wouldn't, at least not within any timeframe we could wait for.
-In our app, it manifested the same way: your workspace was just gone.

-We went to the Sprites forums, found other people reporting the same thing, and realized this wasn't a bug in our implementation — it was the reality of building on a beta product.
-Sprites was beta when we started, and this is what beta means.
-The team at Fly.io was doing ambitious work, but the reliability wasn't there yet for a production use case like ours.
+We went to the Sprites forums, found other people reporting the same thing.
+The team at Fly.io is doing ambitious work, but the reliability isn't there yet for a production use case.

 Miguel was frustrated.
-Partly because he felt I didn't appreciate how much work goes into container infrastructure, and partly because he wasn't sure he was up for building it from scratch.
-A lot of mixed emotions.
+Partly because he felt I didn't appreciate how much work goes into container infrastructure, and partly because he wasn't down for building it from scratch.

-The core insight was: we don't need to build Modal.
+We realized we don't need to rebuild Modal.
 We don't need multi-region orchestration or elastic scaling or a self-service API.
 We need containers that are persistent, fast, and reliable for our own product.
 That's a much smaller problem.
+This was doable.

-We also had a pile of cloud credits sitting mostly unused — we'd been spending almost entirely on LLM costs.
+It also helps that we have a pile of cloud credits we'd been spending almost entirely on LLM costs.
 We could provision a large server instance and not worry about optimizing for cost efficiency right away.

 What We Actually Built

 That's it.
 Each container's home directory lives on the shared disk.
-Persistence isn't a feature we had to engineer — it's just how files on a disk work.
-The container starts, mounts its directory, and everything is exactly where the user left it.
+Persistence isn't a feature we had to engineer.
+It's just how files on a disk work.

 We built it in about a week.
-Every persistent issue — the crashes, the vanishing files, the slow filesystems, the memory leaks — was gone.
-All of them.
-Immediately.
+Every persistent issue (the crashes, the vanishing files, the slow filesystems, the memory leaks) was gone immediately.

 What This Costs

-But if your use case is lighter, the math is forgiving.
-On a ~$200/month cloud instance, you could comfortably run 50–100 lightweight containers concurrently, or a couple dozen doing heavier work.
-The fixed overhead per container is modest. gVisor, Docker, and XFS are all free and open source.
+But if your use case is lighter, you could comfortably run 50–100 lightweight containers concurrently on a ~$200/month cloud instance, or a couple dozen doing heavier work. gVisor, Docker, and XFS are all free and open source.

 We spent over 2 months evaluating and integrating container services.
-Each one taught us something — Modal showed us what good onboarding looks like, Cloudflare Containers pushed us to get creative with filesystem optimization, Sprites proved that fast hardware matters.
-But none of them were designed for our exact shape: always-on, fully persistent, fast, reliable, and programmable from a Cloudflare Workers backend.
+Modal required Python and didn't fit our persistence requirements, Cloudflare Containers also couldn't persist reliably, and Sprites kept losing machines.
+None of them were designed for our needs (always-on, fully persistent, fast, reliable, and programmable from a Cloudflare Workers backend).